 Veterans receive 60% of your training’s total balance for each course after it is flown; this means 100% of the cost of training is provided by the veteran and the VA reimburses them individually.
 The student can enroll in multiple courses per academic year; they just need to be in a specific order.
 If a Veteran plans to go career pilot, this bill may be a better plan based off of the student’s schedule but it is always best to speak with your VA counselor before selecting which benefits you will use.

 Most people are Post 9/11, but if given the chance to choose, make sure you look carefully into each program.
 Visit the VA Website to view the status of your application.

 For a full breakdown of out of pocket costs, please call the VA coordinator at Veracity Aviation, Kim Demore.

-All students will have to train on an M1 visa with an approved TSA AFSP Flight Training Request.
+Most students will have to train on an M1 visa with an approved TSA AFSP Flight Training Request.
 You will need to email or call the office to start your I-20 M1 Visa application.
-If you are attending another flight school that is shutting down or does not have availability to teach you and it is withing six months of your arrival – you may transfer your Visa to another flight school instead of applying for a new one.
+If you are attending another flight school that is shutting down or does not have availability to teach you and it is within six months of your arrival – you may transfer your Visa to another flight school instead of applying for a new one.
 Fees are still charged for transferring through UCSIS.
 Contact your current school to start the transfer process.

-If you have never had any training in the US or are intending on furthering your knowledge in instruments- you will need to complete the AFSP background check.
+If you have never had any training in the US or are intending on furthering your knowledge in instruments- you will need to complete the AFSP training request.